utah-cs4470-sp23/class/assignment1/README.md

-Note that some tokens are trivial---they correspond to only one possible string (ATTRIBUTE, LCURLY)---while other tokens are non-trivial and correspond to multiple possible strings (INTVAL, BINOP).
+Note that some tokens are trivial---they correspond to only one possible string (ATTRIBUTE, LCURLY)---while other tokens are non-trivial and correspond to multiple possible strings (INTVAL, OP).

 The list of tokens should use a suitable list or array data structure in your compiler implementation language.
 For example, in C++ it might be: